Where to sell your handmade soap

 · if you think you might want to start wholesaling to stores, use the words like wholesale show, or gift show.

-Some great places to do some networking and learn of where and who could be carrying your products are at local Craft Fairs and Festivals.
+Some great places to start networking and learn of where and who could be carrying your products are at local Craft Fairs and Festivals.
 Often I have been approached at these events and asked about making soap for or supplying stores with soap.

 Be prepared when you start going to events: